Recovering Damages for Nerve Injuries in Ada, OK

 Permanent Nerve Damage Often Cannot Be Repaired

-Following nerve injury, repair is often limited.
+Following nerve injury, return to baseline is rare.

 Categories of Nerve Damage